Released: 7th June

 I almost feel bad for the actors, it’s not that they’re bad but they just have bad dialogue to say and bad characters to play.
 They were fighting a losing battle from the start and you can almost see them trying to make something happen.
 Michele Morrone is clearly trying his hardest to ooze all the sexual dominant appeal he can muster while Anna-Maria Sieklucka has moments where you can see her trying to out dominate him but they’ve both got nothing to work with in the script so their attempts are for nought.

-There is nothing about this film to recommend.
+There is nothing about 365 Days to recommend.
 It’s visually uninteresting and morally repellent.
 If you want to watch attractive people have sex, open a new tab and go to pornhub and have a good time there because this isn’t worth it.
 Is it the worst film I’ve seen in my life?
 No, Loqueesha still exists and this wishes it was that tasteless.
-It’s certainly a frontrunner for worst film I’ve seen this year and really, this film is almost the perfect representative for 2020… it starts out bad, gets progressively worse as time goes on and at the end of it everyone feels like they got really badly fucked.
+It’s certainly a frontrunner for the worst film I’ve seen this year and really, 365 Days is almost the perfect representative for 2020… it starts out bad, gets progressively worse as time goes on and at the end of it everyone feels like they got really badly fucked.
 For the love of god people, just watch actual goddamn porn instead of this pathetic piece of crap.